Spiking neural networks trained via proxy

 The forth approach is the tandem learning which is consists of an SNN and an ANN coupled layer-wise through weight sharing~\cite{wu2021tandem,wu2020progressive}.
 The auxiliary ANN is used to facilitate the error backpropagation for the training of the SNN at the spike-train level, while the SNN is used to derive the exact spiking neural representation.
 Literally, in the forward pass, each ANN layer receives its input as the spike counts of the previous SNN layer, and consequently, in the backward pass, each ANN layer computes the gradient of its output with respect to the shared weights based on these input spike counts.
 Regarding this layer-wised coupling, the learning can be also done in a progressive layer by layer manner.

 In this paper, we propose a new learning method to train an SNN via a proxy ANN.
 To do so, we make an ANN (consists of ReLU neurons) structurally equivalent to the SNN (made of integrate-and-fire (IF) neurons).
-The two network share their synaptic weights, however, IF neurons in the SNN work with temporally distributed spikes, while, neurons in ANN work with floating points process their input instantly.
-Contrary to tandem learning, the forward pass of the two networks are totally independent with no interference.
+The two network share their synaptic weights, however, IF neurons in the SNN work with temporally distributed spikes, while, neurons in ANN work with floating points and process their input instantly.
 By considering IF with rate coding as an approximation of ReLU, we replace the final output of the SNN into that of the ANN, and therefore, we update the shared weights by backpropagating the SNN error in the ANN model.
 In other words, we assume that greater output values in ReLU neurons is approximated with higher firing rates in the equivalent IF neurons.
 Hence, the SNN error is an approximation of ANN error and by backpropagating the SNN error in the proxy ANN, the shared weights are updated according to the SNN error but based on the differentiable activations of the ANN.